ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ok: [snort]

 TASK [debugoutput rules facts] ********************************************************
 ok: [snort] =>
   ansible_facts.ids_rules:
   - alert tcp and any -> any any (msg:"Attempted /etc/passwd Attack";
   uricontent:"/etc/passwd"; classtype:attempted-user; sid:99000004; priority:1; rev:1;)

 PLAY RECAP ****************************************************************************
 snort  : ok=3  changed=0  unreachable=0  failed=0  skipped=0  rescued=0  ignored=0
 ```

-The last task outputs the actual rule which was found by the role.
-And in fact it is the rule we previously added.
+The last task outputs the rule which was found by the role.
+As you can see, it is the rule we previously added.

-You are done with the first steps of automating Snort with Ansible.
+Congratulation! you have completed the first steps of automating Snort with Ansible.
 Head back to the exercise overview and continue with the next step.

 ----